ISCMauLeon/coding-challenge/README.md

 # Facealbum app - Coding Challenge from Mauricio Leon Murillo
 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

+In Facealbum, you can load 10 random posts from different different people! (right now Facealbum has only 6 total users, you and your 5 friends).
+Be sure to enter their profiles and like (or unlike) their posts.
+You can view your own profile too!

+To view different posts, try reloading the page.

 ## Getting Started

 - Open a terminal and navigate to the root of this project